PrefectHQ/prefect/docs/index.md

 Prefect has [integrations](/collections/overview/) for all the major cloud providers and modern data tools such as Snowflake, Databricks, dbt, and Airbyte.

-**Async and parallelization options**
+**Simple concurrency**

-Prefect provides [concurrency and sequential execution options](/concepts/task-runners/).
-With a single import and one argument to your flow decorator you can set up parallel processing across clusters with Dask and Ray integrations.
+Prefect provides accessible [concurrency](concepts/task-runners/).
+You can configure concurrent processing locally or send tasks to remote clusters with Dask and Ray integrations.

+**Async first**

+Prefect 2.0 is built on asynchronous Python and allows you to take advantage of async/await concurrency.
+Prefect allows you to write workflows mixing synchronous and asynchronous tasks without worrying about the complexity of managing event loops.

 **Works well with containers**